penguineer/PingBoardDaemon/README.md

 * `AMQP_QU_CONFIG`: RabbitMQ queue for configuration updates (default: `pingboard-configuration`)
 * `AMQP_DECLARE`: Declare exchange and channel with bind for configuration (default: `false`)

+### Developing with PyCharm

+When opening this project with [PyCharm](https://www.jetbrains.com/de-de/pycharm/), make sure to mark the source and test source directories accordingly.
+Otherwise, PyCharm will not find the source modules in the tests.

+The `test_service.py` module also needs to be run from the project root (not the test root).

 ## API

 ### RabbitMQ routing